LSSTDESC/rail/docs/source/overview.rst

 objects, both for collections of individual galaxies and for the summarized redshift distribution of samples of galaxies (such as members of a tomographic bin or galaxy cluster members).
-The key features of a `qp.Ensemble` are the `metadata` of the type of parameteriztion and defining parameters shared by the entire ensemble, the `objdata` values unique to each row-wise member of the ensemble that specify its PDF given the `metadata`, and the `ancil` information associated to each row-wise member that isn't part of the parameterized PDF.
+The key features of a `qp.Ensemble` are the `metadata` of the type of parameterization and defining parameters shared by the entire ensemble, the `objdata` values unique to each row-wise member of the ensemble that specify its PDF given the `metadata`, and the `ancil` information associated to each row-wise member that isn't part of the parameterized PDF.